Suet vs. Tallow: How Do These Dietary Fat Resources Differ?

 Summary

-Comparing suet vs. tallow, we can say that both suet and tallow are rich sources of fat and have a quite similar nutrient profile.
-But their main difference is their texture and moisture.
+Comparing suet vs. tallow, we can say both are rich fat sources and have similar nutrient profiles.
+However, they differ in texture and moisture.

 Recent Recipes